 If you are interested in basic details on acquiring citizenship by birth in Denmark, please read the short guide below.
 You can always reach out to our Denmark immigration specialists if you need more details, if you have a particular situation or if you simply require assistance during the application process.

-Working with an immigration lawyer in Denmark, such as the one from our team, is recommended when you wish to apply for citizenship and also for procedures that preceded this step, for example, as soon as you decide to move to Denmark and require information on visas and the permanent residence permit.
+Working with an immigration lawyer in Denmark, such as the one from our team, is recommended when you wish to apply for citizenship and also for procedures that preceded this step, for example, as soon as you decide to move to Denmark and require information on visas and the residence permit in Denmark for permanent purposes.

 Acquiring citizenship is a process that can also take place through naturalization, a process that is subject to having lived in Denmark lawfully for a minimum number of years.